wavefunction91/IntegratorXX/README.md

 ## Design Goals

-* Provide a stable and reproducible implementation of the various atomic and molecular grids commonly encountered in quantum chemistry calculations
+* Provide stable, reusable, and reproducible implementations of the various atomic and molecular grids commonly encountered in quantum chemistry calculations
 * Develop a modern, modular, extensible C++ API to allow for the implementation and validation new atomic and molecular quadrature schemes.